-Rev. Sharon D. Moore, also affectionately called Rev. Sharon, is an ordained Itinerant Elder in the African Methodist Episcopal Church, and is presently serving by her husband’s side, the Rev. Dr. Byron C. Moore, as the Executive Pastor at the Saint Andrew AME Church in Memphis, Tennessee where he is the Senior Pastor.
-In this capacity, her detailed eye and visionary acumen is most beneficial, as she provides administrative oversight for the more than 50 active ministries at The Saint.
+The Rev. Sharon D. Moore, also affectionately called Rev. Sharon, is an ordained Itinerant Elder in the African Methodist Episcopal Church, and is presently serving with her husband, the Rev. Dr. Byron C. Moore, at the Saint Andrew A.M.E., Church in Memphis, Tennessee, where she is the Executive Pastor and he, the Senior Pastor, respectively.